stevebargelt/jenkinsDocker/jenkins-backup/readme.md

 $ docker run --rm \
 --env-file env.txt \
 --volumes-from jenkins_data_1 \
---name dockup .
+--name jenkins_backup_1 .
 ```
+The key being the `--volumes-from` flag, this links cvolumes from jenkins_data_1 so that this container can backup the volumes from the linked container.
+Restore will restore to these volumes as well.

-The contents of `env.txt` being:
+The contents of `env.txt` are:

 ```
 AZURE_STORAGE_ACCOUNT=<<storage account name>>